-Intesa Sanpaolo has developed a set of instruments which ensures analytical control over the quality of the loans to customers and financial institutions, and loans subject to country risk.
+Intesa Sanpaolo has developed a set of instruments which allows analytical control over the quality of the loans to customers and financial institutions.

-Risk measurement uses rating models that are differentiated according to the borrower's segment (corporate, small business, mortgage loans, personal loans, sovereigns, Italian public sector entities, financial institutions).
-These models make it possible to summarise the credit quality of the counterparty in a measurement (the rating), which reflects the probability of default over a period of one year, adjusted on the basis of the average level of the economic cycle.
+Risk measurement uses rating models that are differentiated according to the borrower's segment (Corporate, SME Retail, Retail, Sovereign, Italian Public Sector Entities, Financial Institutions).
+These models make it possible to summarise the credit quality of the counterparty in a measurement (the rating), which reflects the probability of default over a period of one year, adjusted on the basis of the long run average default rate in order to consider an entire economic cycle.
 In case of default, internal rating of loss given default (LGD) model measures losses on each facility, including any downturn effect related to the economic cycle.